Kykal/vscode-easy-react-snippets/README.md

-# What do this extension offers?
+# What does this extension offer?

 As we both React developers know we use some code more frequenlty than we though, that's why this extension exist: **To save time making code**.